WELCOME TO WILLAMETTE UNIVERSITY'S

 point average of 3.3 (B+); 2) maintains fulltime enrollment in the Full-time MBA

-program and completes a minimum of 12 MBA credits per semester; and 3) maintains
+program and completes a minimum of 12 MBA credits per semester; 3) passes IKEW during spring semester of the first year; and 4) maintains

 good standing within the academic policies and expectations of conduct of the